Buick Regal: Second generation (1978)

 A downsized Regal appeared for the 1978 model year with Buick's new 196 cuin V6 engine as standard equipment and a revised version of the venerable 231 cuin V6 as an option (which became standard for 1980).
-Initially, a three-speed manual transmission was standard but this was later replaced by an automatic.
+Initially, a three-speed manual transmission was standard and a four-speed available, but the automatic option filled their places from 1980 onward.
 At the time of introduction, Regals were available exclusively as coupés with the Century nameplate applied to standard equipment sedans and station wagons.
 In January 1982 the Century was replaced by an all-new car on the front-wheel drive A platform, which meant that the Regal gained a four-door sedan and five-door station wagon - essentially facelifted and rebadged versions of the previous year's rear-wheel drive Century.
 It was the first time the name appeared on a full model lineup.
 The wagon was discontinued after 1983, and the sedan dropped from the lineup the next year.
 This generation Regal lasted ten years.
-The base model was equipped with softer-riding luxury suspension, and did not offer a manual transmission in later years.
+The base model was equipped with softer-riding luxury suspension.